 A 200 x (for multimode) or 400 x (for singlemode) magnification inspection scope is necessary tool for inspecting the connector ends of fibre cabling and optical sub-assemblies for cracks and deposits of oil and dirt.
 These Inspection Scopes are available from various fibre optic suppliers.

-Note.
-Make doubly sure that the device is not operational before examining it through this device.
+Make doubly sure that no lasers transmitters are operational before carrying out examinations with this device.